ContainerSolutions/argus/README.md

 The goal of Argus is to overseer and continuously Attest Requirement Implementations across multiple Resources, and feed that information back with observability metrics.

+# Project Objective

+To have something Attesting (reconciling) Implementations and Rerquirements continuously, generating metrics to be consumed with observability tools (i.e. be able to create a compliance SLO/SLI)

 # Use Cases